nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 I am a mathematical, computational and statistical sciences major at [Yale-NUS College](https://www.yale-nus.edu.sg/about/key-facts/), a liberal arts college set up by Yale University and the National University of Singapore.
 I am skilled in Python, R and passionate about using data to solve meaningful problems across disciplines.

-When someone ask me what data science is, I have often found an explanation using [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) to be useful.
+Whenever someone ask me what data science is, I have often found an explanation using [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) to be useful.

 <div style="display: flex; justify-content: center;">
 	<img src="/img/about/Data_Science_VD.png" alt="What is Data Science?
 A Venn Diagrammatic Explanation" style="max-width: 264px; max-height: 252px;">
 </div>

+If I am not practicing Python, I do audio engineering at my local church and crochet in my spare time.
+I have been a jazz enthusiast ever since I heard Bill Evan's "Portrait in Jazz" album back in 2014.

 ## Courses